 The unit features at many of BHA's elderly/disabled developments are well-suited to a rapidly aging population.
-The universal design movement in housing focuses on five features that promote accessibility: no-step entry; single-floor living; extra-wide hallways and doors; accessible electrical controls; and lever-style handles on doors and faucets.
-Only 12% of homes in the northeast have three or more accessibility features, a far lower rate than any other region.
-In addition, recipients of HUD assistance age 65+ are more likely to have chronic health conditions that require accessibility features and services.
-The vast majority of BHA elderly/disabled units feature no-step entry, accessible hallways, doors, single-floor living, and electrical controls.
+The universal design movement in housing focuses on five features that promote accessibility: no-step entry; single-floor living; extra-wide hallways and doors; accessible electrical controls; and lever-style handles on doors and faucets.21 Only 12% of homes in the northeast have three or more accessibility features, a far lower rate than any other region.22 In addition, recipients of HUD assistance age 65+ are "more likely to have chronic health conditions that require accessibility features and services."23

+The vast majority of BHA elderly/disabled units feature no-step entry, accessible hallways, doors, singlefloor living, and electrical controls.
 BHA would like to allocate its units to those who need the unit features the most.
 The elderly or non-elderly disabled who need or will need such features should occupy these units, whereas the non-elderly disabled who do not require universal design features will be well served through Section 8 mobile vouchers, family public housing, and other available housing opportunities that provide options as to unit location and amenities.
+Those non-elderly disabled applicants who require a wheelchair unit will not be disadvantaged by this Plan; in fact, they are more likely to receive a unit offer once these units are undesignated.